Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **Bug fixes**:

-* The asset is not updated with latest API Service update
+* The asset is not updated with latest API service update
 * The team developer role cannot cannot delete an asset even if they are a member of the owning team

 ## [Marketplace July 2022](/docs/amplify_relnotes/archive/20220729_marketplace_relnotes/)